Claire Dean

 Written by:Claire Dean

 Peru is a relatively safe country for women to travel alone.
-It is generally rare to encounter any situation that will make you feel uncomfortable or insecure.
+Cities like Lima and Cusco receive thousands of female travelers each year.
+It is generally rare to encounter any situations that will make you feel uncomfortable or insecure.
 Traveling around Peru is generally safe and reliable so it is a country that a solo female traveler can travel to without any serious issues.
 Here is some useful information about travel safety for women traveling alone in Peru.

 Rainbow Mountain